PradeepLoganathan/pradeepl-blog/content/blog/platform-engineering-with-spotify-backstage/index.md

 ## Backstage

-Backstage is an open source platform for building Internal developer platforms.
+Backstage is an open source toolset for building Internal developer portals.
 It improves the overall developer experience by delivering the core features of a developer portal, such as Software Catalogs, templates, and documentation.
 It helps build self-service internal tooling to enable teams to create workloads that meet compliance, regulatory and engineering requirements.
 It unifies tooling, services, apps, data, and docs into a single UI that allows developers to create, manage, and explore services and components.
 It thus brings together all aspects of a service such as its codebase, documentation, environments, infrastructure and the people who build them.
 It's functionality can be extended with third-party plugins such as [kubernetes](https://backstage.io/docs/features/kubernetes/installation){:target="_blank"}, [Argo CD](https://github.com/RoadieHQ/roadie-backstage-plugins), [github](https://github.com/backstage/backstage/tree/master/plugins/github-actions), [AWS Proton](https://github.com/awslabs/aws-proton-plugins-for-backstage), [Harbor](https://github.com/BESTSELLER/backstage-plugin-harbor) and many [others](https://github.com/backstage/backstage/tree/master/plugins).

 Backstage was originally developed at Spotify as an internal developer portal.
 It was open sourced as a CNCF sandbox project in September 2020.
 It became a [CNCF incubating project](https://www.cncf.io/blog/2022/03/15/backstage-project-joins-the-cncf-incubator/) in March 2022.
 Backstage's [vision](https://backstage.io/docs/overview/vision) is to "to provide engineers with the best developer experience in the world.".
 Backstage provides a host of features out of the box such as Service catalog, Quick start templates, documentation explorer and a robust plugin ecosystem.
 Let us look at some of these features.